Skip to main content

 You can take ashwagandha every day for up to 3 months at a time.
 We then recommend a 1-month break before restarting.
 Continuous indefinite use can blunt receptor sensitivity and may mask underlying problems we should address with sleep, nutrition, or therapy.

-Ashwagandha can make you slightly drowsy during the day, especially the Sensoril form.
+Ashwagandha can make you slightly drowsy during the day, particularly the Sensoril form.
 KSM-66 taken in the evening rarely causes daytime sedation.
 If you feel groggy, we drop the dose or move it later, closer to bedtime.

 Ashwagandha helps with mild to moderate anxiety in many of our patients.
 Randomized trials show meaningful drops in anxiety scores at doses of 300 to 600 mg per day over 6 to 8 weeks.
 It is not a replacement for therapy or prescription treatment when anxiety is severe.